jku-vds-lab/projection-space-explorer/README.md

 The range value indicates the minimum and maximum values of the feature.

 Furthermore, users can adjust hyper parameters used for the projection.
-Noteworthy here is the checkbox “Seed Position”, which tells the system to initialize the projection with the current positions of the items.
+Noteworthy here is the checkbox “Seed Position”, which tells the system to initialize the projection with the current positions of the items instead of using a random initialization.

 Parameters that can not be defined by the user are set to the defaults suggested in https://umap-learn.readthedocs.io/en/latest/api.html.

 ### Progress
 The “Project” tab panel includes a view that shows the progress of a projection as soon as the projection starts to calculate.
 Here, the calculations can be paused and continued.
 ### Settings
-If there are groups specified, the movement (trail) of the group centers during the projection can be visualized by enabling the “Show Group Trail” toggle.
+If there are item groups specified, the movement (trail) of the group centers during the projection can be visualized by enabling the “Show Group Trail” toggle.

-Users also have the possibility to save current projections and change between the projections of those savepoints.
+Users also have the possibility to save current projections and change between the projection states of those savepoints.